cryptiumlabs/juvix/doc/STYLEGUIDE.md

 - In Vim, follow [this](https://vim.fandom.com/wiki/Automatic_word_wrapping) to
   enable hard word wrapping.

-### Indentation

-Use spaces for indenting.
-Indent your code blocks with *2 spaces*.

-### Blank Lines

-One blank line between top-level definitions.
-No blank lines between type signatures and function definitions.
-Add one blank line between functions in a type class instance declaration if the function bodies are large.
-Use your judgement.

 ### Whitespace

 Surround binary operators with a single space on either side.
 Use